sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 Next, we're asked to set up a master key.
 For now, let's focus on the section under the "Password" section and ignore the "Key file" and "Challenge Response" sections.

-Here, we're going to enter a long password or _passphrase_ that we'll use to open this database.
-There are many methods for creating nice long passphrases that are difficult for attackers to guess-- ["diceware"](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/) is one such method.
+Here, we're going to enter a long password or _passphrase_ that we'll need to use every time we want to open this database.
+There are multiple methods for creating nice long, random passphrases that are difficult for attackers to guess-- we'll discuss how to use KeePassXC to generate a random passphrase for us below.
+(Another method involves [using physical dice](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/).)

 Enter your master password twice and then hit "OK".